CanastaWiki/Canasta-CLI/docs/guide/backup.md

 See the [restic documentation](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html) for the full list of supported backends and their URL formats.

+> **Kubernetes installations:** Only remote backup repositories (S3, SFTP, etc.) are supported.
+Local filesystem paths cannot be used as backup targets with the Kubernetes orchestrator.

 ### 2. Initialize the repository

 This must be done once before creating any backups: